 About the course

 This course offers an intensive training in research in the study of religions.
 It enables you to study two major religions, and to explore the nature of religion itself, at an advanced level.
-You can select your special subjects from the following five religious traditions currently covered by the faculty: Buddhism, Christianity, Hinduism, Islam and Judaism.
+You can select your two religions from the following five religious traditions currently covered by the faculty: Buddhism, Christianity, Hinduism, Islam and Judaism.

 Each of these traditions has an internationally-recognised research centre, institute or outstanding cluster of scholars in Oxford.
 This typically means that you are not only taught by specialists in your chosen tradition, but also have access to a variety of specialist libraries and collections.